 I had to get a shorter model to show you guys this dress.
 Meet Maris!
-Isn’t she a gem?
+Isn’t she a cutie?

-The good news is this pattern is easily frankensteined though.
-The bodice will easily interchange with any elastic waist skirt or shorts.
+This pattern is would be pretty easy to frankenstein.
+The bodice could interchange with any elastic waist skirt or shorts.
 You would need a flat front, with elastic only in back for it to work.

 I really like the fact that there are no buttons, ties or zippers.
 Girls can easily dress themselves wearing Scirocco, and that the dress is fully lined- so no need for surging.
 (I did surge my hems before folding over and stitching in place, but if you fold over 2x, there’s no need. )

 Beautiful construction with no exposed seam allowances & no serging required